alitalhq/BLM1002_Computer_Programming_I/README.md

 - File handling
 - String operations

-These exercises can be used for **practicing advanced C programming and algorithm skills**.
+These exercises can be used for practicing advanced C programming and algorithm skills.